- The takeaway from this episode is … you will stop asking people who are asking themselves the same questions – for

 Write down what is bothering you.
-What has fallen apart in your life that you wish hadn’t happened.
-Write down what you want to do about it?
+What has fallen apart in your life that you wish hadn’t happened?
+Write down what you think you want to do about it?
 Do you want to fix it?
 Do you want to change it?
 Or, maybe you don’t want to think about it at all, as it continues to fester into a bigger problem.
 These are all choices.

-Start this simple and easy routine of writing down what is bothering you.
+Start this simple and effective routine of writing down what is bothering you.

-Now you can look at it from outside yourself, it’s on the paper.
+Now you can look at it from outside yourself, on the paper.
 The pain is in you, but the problem is now on the paper.
 Once you see it in front of you ask yourself, how do you feel about what you just wrote down?
 Does it feel overwhelming, or does it feel like something you can grasp because now you can see the solution and dissolve the problem?
-If you see it going away, how does it make you feel?
+If you see it going away, how does that make you feel?

 Everybody seems to have an agenda when people come to them for advice.
 You may feel camaraderie with the people you talk to because they have the same problems.
 In some strange way, this makes you feel better talking to them knowing that you don’t have some rare kind of problem.

 Whatever you write in your journal, keep it to yourself.
 This will eliminate self-doubt and second-guessing yourself.
 People who you have gone to for advice will not give you the solution, that’s because their advice didn’t even work for them.
 But you are not them, you are going to take a different approach.
 One that involves self-inquiry resulting in self-realization.
-This is your way back to the truth so you can see solutions as we do, and not problems like you used to.
+This is your way back to clarity, so you can see solutions as we do and stop perceiving them as problems like you used to.

 - Who do you talk to when things fall apart? … there’s a long list of prospects but they need answers too.
 So, why would you ask them?

 - Most people have the same problems as you do, so stop asking them and start asking us instead.